jnlandu/group3-fs/README.md

  ## Hybrid Methods
 The general idea behind hybrid methods is to combine different feature selection approaches and leverage the strengths of selectors to achieve the best, i.e., optimal, results.
 For instance, a hybrid method can be constructed by combining filter and wrapper methods.
 The feature selection process works as follows.
 First, the entire feature set is ranked by a filter method.
 Then, the user generates a feature subset usually by heuristically setting a relevance threshold or by simply selecting the top n features.
 Finally, a wrapper method is employed to further reduce the generated feature subset.
 The main issue in hybrid methods is the successive use of different feature selection methods increases the computational cost.
  <img src="1_YcQmBq1Ct61-tnengNuvrQ.webp" alt="embedded">
- <p> Embedded method pipeline in the learning process.
+ <p>  Hybrid Methods method pipeline in the learning process.
 Credit: <a href="https://towardsdatascience.com/beginners-guide-for-feature-selection-by-a-beginner-cd2158c5c36a">Tamjid Ahsan </a> in Towards Data Science. <p>